mohatomohatomohatomohatomohatomoha/abstraction-search-dev/README.md

 everything that i say here is theoretical, as i haven't started working on the code yet and likely wont finish for a LONG time. regardless if my assumptions are correct or not or if AS is even a valid algorithm to use, i'll have fun crying while working on this

+tools to use:
+sympy for symbolic differentiation and chain rule (bestowed as a gift from higher dimensional beings...get it 😹😹😹) matplotlib (?) or something else to simulate scalar fields

+concepts to use:
+lagrangian
+euler-lagrange equation
+functional minimization/maximization
+n-dimensional contour plots
+line integrals
+parameterization
+finite difference method
+newton-raphson method
+jacobian matrix (possible help for path recorrection? dont know exactly what this is but this seems useful for boundary value problems like the one given by FDM https://pages.hmc.edu/ruye/MachineLearning/lectures/ch2/node7.html)